AlexDiru/minimal-nodejs-react-rest/README.md

 `app.js` - the back end
 `index.html` - the front end

-Runs on port 3000, just go to localhost:3000 for the html page to load
+Runs on port 3000, just go to localhost:3000 for the html page to load.
+The html page loads a JSON object from localhost:3000/json and renders it